-As Me.
+I’m sat here as Me.
 Not Kevin.
 Not Sophie.
-But Me; a bit of both.
+But Me.
+A hybrid, a bit of both.

-Wearing a nice little blue dress and heels, a bit of eye and lip makeup, no wig but a little bit of facial hair.
-Thought why not? lol
+Wearing a nice little blue dress and heels, a straw hat, bit of eye and lip makeup, but no wig.
+No wig, and I didn’t bother shaving my facial hair.
+Thought why bother? lol

 Sat in the Gender Identity Clinic now

 I’ve never had so many people smile at me before in my life; wonder if it’s because I’m smiling now, so they’re smiling back.

 Maybe I’ve never smiled before?

 It’s so nice to see so many smiles though: Smiles on the train, Smiles in the park, Smiles in town, Smiles as I sat and ate my sandwiches outside … mostly ladies, but they’re really nice smiles; pure, ‘from the heart’ smiles.

 That session was really nice; a very confidence inducing session, with the overall message – just be yourself :)

 We spoke a bit about being gender fluid, and how this has kind of gone full circle.
 Back at the very first visit I said I believed I was non binary.
 I than went full female, only to settle on the non binary.
 As I said back than, I’ve always felt more female than male, but not 100% female.